reowst/sdk/FAQ.md

 ## Can I use Network Next to accelerate my TCP game?

 Not yet.
-In the rare cases where TCP makes sense for a game, we may be able to provide some benefit via a TCP to UDP shim, but this has not been implemented yet.
+In the rare cases where TCP makes sense, we may be able to provide some benefit via a TCP shim that reduces the impact of packet loss induced head of line blocking across your client to server connection, but this has not been implemented yet.

 Please talk to us so we can understand your use case sales@networknext.com

 ## Can I use Network Next to accelerate my WebRTC game?